YinghaoHuang91/yinghaohuang91.github.io/README.md

 Before jumping to the application, you may want to firstly check whether you will fit into our new team or not.
 The requirement at the university will be the same as that of the collaboration universities (For PhD students, HIT-Shenzhen requires that the applicants should hold both bachelor and master's degress from 211 or 985 universities).
 Ideally, we want the applicants to satisafy some of these requirements:
 1) The applicants should have experience working in Computer Vision, Comoputer Graphics and / or Machine Learning.
 It is even greater if the applicants ever worked on 3D Humans.
 PhD applicants need to have at least one good publication.
 2) The applicants are highly motivated to conduct cutting-edge research on the topic of 2D / 3D Humans.
 Doing research can be quite challenging sometimes, and only the ones determined to tackle the obstacles along the way are doomed to succeed.
 3) A good understanding and mastery of underlying theories and logics behind various Machine Learning algorithms, like general Deep Learning, Variational Auto-Endoders, and Diffusion Models.
-Being good at English is a plus.
+Being good at English / Mathematics / Programming / Physics is a plus.

 ## Last Words
 Digital Humans or Virtual Humans have become a hot topic in both academia and industry, with many papers published at top-tier conferences and journals every year, many working